towercomputers/toweros/docs/src/installation.md

 ## Thin Client Upgrades

-To upgrade the Thin Client use the following command:
+To upgrade the thin client use the following command:

 ```
 [thinclient]$ tower upgrade